data-and-design/data-and-design.github.io/classes/4871/assignments/a3/index.md

 Implement the design as a web interface that you can test with a screen reader.

-**At the October 21 checkpoint**, submit Parts 1 through 3 plus a running prototype that can be tested.
+**At the October 21 checkpoint**, submit Part 1 plus a running prototype that can be tested.
 The prototype does not have to be perfect or finished, but there should be a first complete draft of a structure, navigation, and description.

 ## Part 3: Test and revise